leginger1/OOP-2015-2016-Assignment-2/README.md

 move away from the town building game idea a bit and go with a tower defence instead.
 However I am not completely forgetting about the town builder.
 I hope to try and bring some aspects of town building as a way of upgrading the towers and such.

+##Update 3
+Since the laste update many things have been taken out of the game.
+It is very bare bones tower defence.
+The towers can track and shoot enemys.
+Enemys will follow a selected path and damage the base tower if they reach it.
+TRhe map and paths are loaded in from a map file.
+There are button and text area classes for menus.
+There are different game states that allow differnt menus to be swaped between and such aswell as pausing the game.
+Each of the menus and main game has its own array list so that you can stop updating one while in another menu.
+Aswell as other things...

+![MainMenu] (/images/mainMenu.png)
+![MainGame] (/images/mainGame.png)
+![PauseMenu] (/images/pauseMenu.png)
+![EndScreen] (/images/endScreen.png)